Anushka Sharma: Success and expansion into film production (2014–2016)

 Sharma next reunited with Yash Raj Films in Sultan (2016), a romantic sports drama from the writer-director Ali Abbas Zafar.
 She took on the role of Aarfa Hussain, a wrestler from Haryana who inspires the title character (played by Salman Khan) to take up the sport.
 Sharma was initially hesitant to play the part as she did not have the physique of a wrestler; she researched on different weight categories to "beat people's perception that all wrestlers are huge."
 She trained for six weeks in the sport, learned to speak the Haryanvi dialect, and interacted with female wrestlers from the state.
 The film and her performance received mixed reviews.
 Critics were appreciative of her substantial role in an androcentric film; Filmfare's Rachit Gupta described Sharma as "the best thing in the film" and noted that "[e]ven though she doesn't have the physique of a wrestler, her spirited performance makes you believe in her tough but emotional character."
 However, Suprateek Chatterjee of The Huffington Post felt that she was unconvincing as a wrestler, writing that "she possesses literally zero muscles and somehow always finds the time to get her make-up just right."
 With earnings of over ₹5 billion worldwide, Sultan ranks among Indian cinema's biggest grossers.

 Sharma achieved further success later that year when she played the lead female role of Alizeh Khan, a free-spirited girl in a loveless relationship in Karan Johar's romantic drama Ae Dil Hai Mushkil, alongside Ranbir Kapoor and Aishwarya Rai.
 Mike Maccahil of The Guardian took note of how much Sharma "terrific spikiness" and her chemistry with Kapoor helped a mediocre picture.
 In another typical mixed review, Sweta Kaushal of Hindustan Times praised Sharma's empowered female lead.
+Sukanya Verma ranked her performance number four in Rediff's list of top ten performances of the year.
 The film earned over ₹2 billion worldwide, and Sharma received a Best Actress nomination at the 62nd Filmfare Awards.
 With two top-grossing films in 2016, Bollywood Hungama ranked Sharma as the most successful Bollywood actress of the year.